|HOME|||||CONTACT US|||||CALENDAR OF EVENTS|

 What are REITs?

 A real estate investment trust is a security that sells like stock on the major exchanges and invests in real estate directly, either through properties or mortgages.
-REITs receive special tax considerations and typically offer investors high yields, as well as a highly liquid method of investing in real estate.
+REITs receive special tax considerations and typically offer investors high yields, as well as potential for a highly liquid method of investing in real estate.

 What is a revocable living trust?